kristwaa/builder-awscli-ansible/README.md

 # builder-awscli-ansible
-Docker image for a build pipeline using AWS cli and Ansible.
+Docker image providing AWS cli and Ansible for use in a build pipeline.

 The motivation behind the image was to group a set of tools I frequently need and have them reasonably updated on a recent